Ripple Effects

 He came and went over several weeks, always nestled on that protected branch.

-Once I was back to mobility, I did not see him again until Five years later, after Courtney died.
+Once I was back to mobility, I did not see him again until five years later, after Courtney died.

 But before these second experiences with the Saw-whet, another owl visitation then became even more astonishing.
 A month after Courtney died, I held a memorial for him which was attended by hundreds of people ~ on the day before what would have been his 67th birthday.